tjd1234/cmpt383summer2022/assignments/rationals.md

     $`H_n = \frac{1}{1} + \frac{1}{2} + \frac{1}{3} + \ldots + \frac{1}{n}`$.

 ## General Notes

-The purpose of this assignment is to demonstrate your understanding of the basic features of the language. **Show us you understand the language by using its features in a sensible way**.
+The purpose of this activity is to demonstrate your understanding of the basic features of the language. **Show us you understand the language by using its features in a sensible way**.

-So you should implement and design your own **original** rational type, and write all the code yourself. *Don't* use any special packages or libraries that do a substantial part of the work.
+So you should implement and design your own **original** rational type, and write all the code yourself. *Don't* use any rational-specific packages or libraries that do a substantial part of the work.
 You can use basic helper functions from your language's standard library.

 Most of the languages we're using already have built-in support for rational numbers.
 But **don't** use them in your implementation.
-Calling pre-made code doesn't demonstrate much understanding of the language.
+Calling pre-made code doesn't demonstrate the understanding of the language we're looking for.

-Handling invalid fractions is important, and we want to see you use an error-handling strategy that is recommended for your language. *Don't* let the program crash when something *expected* goes wrong (e.g. dividing by 0 should never crash the program).
+Handling *invalid* fractions is important, and we want to see you use an error-handling strategy that is recommended for your language. *Don't* let the program crash when something *expected* goes wrong (e.g. dividing by 0 should never crash the program).